HarshMehr34/Swiggy-Orders-Riders-History/README.md

 # 📌 Project Overview
 .
-This project analyzes the relationship between First-Mile Distance (driver-to-restaurant) and Order Assignment Latency to identify bottlenecks in the delivery dispatch lifecycle.
-By analyzing thousands of data points for both delivered and cancelled orders, the study aims to optimize driver dispatching logic and reduce order churn.
+This project analyzes the relationship between Riders Order Deliveries at different stages of a Order Delivery Cycle to identify bottlenecks in the delivery dispatch lifecycle.
+By analyzing thousands of data points for both delivered and cancelled orders, the study aims to optimize driver dispatching logic, reduce order churn and making Order Delivery Efficient.

 # 📊 Key Insights & Analytics